Inventas-FPGA/uvvm_co-simulation/README.md

 make
 ```

-At the moment there is only one unit that can be ran from the build folder like this:
+To run all unit tests, execute `make tests`.
+Or, to run a unit test directly (there is only one at the moment), from the build folder run:
 ```
 test/cpp/test_uvvm_cosim_types
 ```